 Friendship Line - Offered through the Institute on Aging, 1-800-971-0016, is the only accredited crisis line in the country for people aged 60 years and older, and adults living with disabilities.
 The Friendship Line is available 24 hours a day.

-I Am Fine - For those who are concerned that no one would know if they were in trouble in some way, during this national emergency, a company is offering an automated call service for free.
-Just go to dailycall.iamfine.com/covid-19/.
-Anyone can join this and the service will call the subscriber every day at the same time.
-If someone does not answer after a certain number of calls, then an emergency contact is notified.
+I Am Fine - For those who are concerned that no one would know if they were in trouble in some way, I Am Fine offers a daily automated call service.
+If someone does not respond after a number of calls, an emergency contact is notified.
 They offer a 2-week free trial.

 Northwest Neighbors Village has some volunteers available to assist with pet care.
 Northwest Neighbors Village volunteers can help if you need assistance coordinating paid pet care or ordering supplies online.